93million/catkeys/README.md

 Look in `./example/` for a working example of a server and client

-## Specifying a custom location for the `cahkeys` directory
+## Specifying a custom location for the `catkeys` directory

-The `cahkeys` directory is located by progressing back through the filesystem from the `client-authenticated-https` directory until a `cahkeys` directory is found.
-You can specify a directory at an alternative location by supplying a path to the directory in the env var `CAH_KEY_DIR`.
+The `catkeys` directory is located by progressing back through the filesystem from the `catkeys` directory until a `catkeys` directory is found.
+You can specify a directory at an alternative location by supplying a path to the directory in the env var `CAT_KEY_DIR`.

 ## Tests